 Instructions

-- Before serving, warm the marinara sauce and sprinkle raviolis with grated Parmesan and minced parsley or basil.
+- Before serving, warm the marinara sauce and sprinkle raviolis with grated Parmesan and minced parsley if desired.

 Want to save this recipe for later?
 Click the heart in the bottom right corner to save to your own recipe box!